A co-analytic Cohen indestructible maximal cofinitary group: Introduction

-The following is our main result; Theorem \ref{t.continuum} is clearly a corollary. \begin{theorem} If $\Vee=\eL$, there is a $\Pi^1_1$ Cohen-indestructible mcg. \end{theorem} To prove the theorem, we first find a forcing which, given a cofinitary group $\mathcal G$ and $z\in2^\N$, adds a generic cofinitary group $\mathcal G'$ such that $\mathcal G\leq \mathcal G'$ and with the property that each element of $\mathcal G'\setminus \mathcal G$ lies above $z$ in the Turing hierarchy.
+A Cohen-indestructible mcg was first obtained by Zhang \cite{zhang-permutation}.
+The following is our main result; Theorem \ref{t.continuum} is clearly a corollary. \begin{theorem} If $\Vee=\eL$, there is a $\Pi^1_1$ Cohen-indestructible mcg. \end{theorem} To prove the theorem, we first find a forcing which, given a cofinitary group $\mathcal G$ and $z\in2^\N$, adds a generic cofinitary group $\mathcal G'$ such that $\mathcal G\leq \mathcal G'$ and with the property that $z$ is computable from (or `is coded by', see Definition \ref{d.coding}) each element from a sufficiently large subset of $\mathcal G'$.
 To find this forcing, we refine Zhang's forcing from \cite{zhang-maximal} (also see \cite{fischer-toernquist-template} and \cite{fischer-maximal} for variations).

-We then use this to give a new proof of Kastermans' result Theorem \ref{t.kastermans}, building our group from permutations which are generic over certain countable initial segments of $\eL$.
+We then use this to give a new proof of Kastermans' Theorem \ref{t.kastermans}, building our group from permutations which are generic over certain countable initial segments of $\eL$.
 We use ideas from \cite{fischer-maximal} to see that the group produced in this manner is Cohen-indestructible.